Danila-Bain/diffurch/README.md

 # Diffurch-rc

-This is not-yet-started project that implements numerical methods for various kinds of differential equations, including ordinary, delay, and discontinuous differential equations.
+This is a just-started project that implements numerical methods for various kinds of differential equations, including ordinary, delay, and discontinuous differential equations.

 Sketch usage:
 ```rust